Call for Participating Artists:

 Once completed, send a follow-up email with your CV, headshot and video response (if needed) to info@tolovein.com with the subject “CPP Application - FULL NAME”

 If any part of our call raises questions or concerns for you, please don’t hesitate to get in touch.
 We are committed to providing support and fulfilling access requests as needed.
-We have provided a google form for uploading applications, and are happy to accept applications in a variety of formats, including written and or audio applications no longer than 15 minutes in length.
+We have provided a google form for uploading applications, and are happy to accept applications in a variety of formats, including written applications.
 If you require an alternative method for your submission, please contact our team at info@tolovein.com.